LakshayPiplani/multi-hop-QA/README.md

 # Multi-hop-QA

-Llama trained for Multi-Hop Question Answering using Knowledge Graph based Supervised Fine Tuning and Critique Fine Tuning
+Llama trained for Multi-Hop Question Answering using  based Supervised Fine Tuning

 This final project has been done by,
 Lakshay Piplani ljp5718@psu.edu